 Aside from religious instruction, there is no greater way to do this then to do so by a love of good, classical literature that is consistent with a Catholic worldview.
 A Great Books program empowers students in all these dimensions and allows literature to come alive in the imagination of students.
 In a truly Great Books approach, the powers of the soul are cultivated beyond merely providing information: the imagination, the memory, the intellect/understanding are all strengthened through dramatic reading, discussion, and a range of other instructional methods.

-We are pleased that for the 2017-2017 school year, the teachers will be incorporating a reading of the classics within the actual ELA curriculum in a manner consistent with newly revised Diocesan requirements.
+Our teachers will incorporate a reading of the classics within the actual ELA curriculum in a manner consistent with newly revised Diocesan requirements.
 While we will no longer feature a “Great Books” special class, teachers will be reading many classics within the class with their students.
 Parents of teachers grades 6-8 should review course syllabi for Honors and Regular Literature classes for more information on the selections for the current school year.